php-ru/symfony-docs-ru/components/dependency_injection/compilation.rst

     }

 ``ProjectServiceContainer`` is the default name given to the dumped container class.
-However you can change this with the ``class`` option when you dump it::
+However, you can change this with the ``class`` option when you dump it::

     // ...